The Winterthur Library

 OVERVIEW OF THE COLLECTION

-Title: Frederick S. Weiser fraktur research papers and other papers
+Title: Frederick S. Weiser fraktur and Pennsylvania German research papers

 Dates: ca.1935-ca.2008